“i’m ninety-four”

 then, in my heart, i silent-ly ponder

-the need to re-invent the Korean
+the need to re-invent the Koreanwheelbarrow that no one

 would see me in that wheel chair